Voting FAQ

 Can renters vote?

-Renters may register with the secretary-clerk to vote if and only if they live within the lake boundaries and are registered as electors with the Town of East Haddam.
+Yes – following state law, renters may register with the secretary-clerk to vote if they reside within the POALH boundaries and are registered as electors of the Town of East Haddam.

-Can I vote if I’m listed on the deed of a deeded property?
+Can I vote if I’m listed on the deed property?

 Anyone listed on the deed may register to vote with the secretary-clerk.
-If a spouse is not on the deed, or the property has other owners not listed, they cannot vote unless they are residents and are registered as an elector of the Town of East Haddam.
-Children of the owner may register to vote with the secretary-clerk if they are residents and are registered as an elector of the Town.
+If a spouse, adult child, or any other person is NOT listed on the deed, they cannot register to vote unless they are POALH residents AND are registered as an elector of the Town of East Haddam.

-What if my property is owned by trust or estate?
+What if my property is owned by trust?

 How do I register to vote?